 Bachelor of Arts in Art History - Public Art and Architectural Culture, University of San Diego

 I have lived in many places: most recently San Diego, but I have also spent time in Iowa and Michigan.
 As a high school student and even later in college I had wide-ranging interests, from biology to history to art and literature, but eventually decided on pursuing a Bachelor's degree in Art History with an emphasis in Public Art and Architectural Culture at the University of San Diego.
 I have had a variety of jobs, ranging from working at the San Diego Natural History Museum to the City of San Diego's Environmental Services Department, where I conducted legislative research and analysis in sustainability issues.
+I am currently employed at the Aiken-Rhett House Museum here in Charleston, and also work as a Graduate Assistant for the College of Charleston's undergraduate Historic Preservation program.

 Bachelor of Arts in History, University of Pittsburgh